US Banking for Brazilian LLC Owners: BRL-USD Strategy (2026)

 IOF: The Tax on International Financial Transactions

-The IOF (Imposto sobre Operacoes Financeiras) is a Brazilian federal tax on financial operations, including currency exchange transactions.
-For Brazilian founders moving money between BRL and USD — whether through Wise, a Brazilian bank, or any other channel — IOF applies.
+IOF (Imposto sobre Operacoes Financeiras) is a Brazilian federal tax on financial operations, including currency exchange.
+Every time you convert between BRL and USD, IOF applies.
+Wise, Brazilian bank, doesn't matter.
+The channel is irrelevant.

 Current IOF Rates (2026)

-The IOF rate structure was significantly reformed under Decreto 11.153/2022 and subsequent amendments.
-The key rates for LLC-related transfers:
+The rate structure was overhauled by Decreto 11.153/2022.
+Here are the rates that matter for LLC-related transfers:

-The IOF applies at the point of currency exchange, not at the point of transfer.
+IOF fires at the point of currency exchange, not the point of transfer.
 This distinction matters:

-• BRL → USD conversion via Wise: IOF at 0.38% is collected by Wise's Brazilian banking partner at the time of conversion
+- BRL โ USD via Wise: 0.38% collected by Wise's Brazilian banking partner at conversion

-• BRL → USD wire from Itau/Bradesco/Nubank: IOF at 0.38% is deducted from the transfer amount
+- BRL โ USD wire from Itau/Bradesco/Nubank: 0.38% deducted from the transfer amount

-The structural implication: keeping funds in USD within US-based accounts (Mercury, Wise USD balance) avoids repeated IOF charges.
-Converting to BRL and back incurs IOF in both directions — 0.38% each way, or 0.76% round-trip.
-For a founder converting $50,000 annually in both directions, that is $380 in IOF alone.
+The takeaway: keep funds in USD within US-based accounts to avoid repeated IOF charges.
+Convert to BRL and back and you pay 0.38% each way, 0.76% round-trip.
+On $50,000 annually, that is $380 in IOF alone.

 IOF vs. Bank Spread: The Real Cost

-IOF is a visible cost.
-The less visible cost is the exchange rate spread applied by Brazilian banks on currency conversions:
+IOF is the visible cost.
+The bigger cost hides in the exchange rate spread Brazilian banks apply:

 How does your structure score?